jacobpenny/Loris/docs/API/InstrumentFormat.md

 Additionaly, we support HTML tags in labels and descriptions that will be rendered with the element.
 ```
-This was a requirement for CAP, I don't see why it'd be necessary for LORIS though.
+This was a requirement for CAP.
+Until a markdown workaround is available, this is the best solution we could find.
 If it's useful (and safe) we can keep it.
 ZV
 ```